 Social Workers

-Collect demographic information from community members
+Collect demographic information from community members assigned to the social worker [The current design is to have community admin to collect this info.
+Maybe both of them can do this]

 Collect social network information from community members

-Collect questionnaire information from community members
+Collect wellbeing assessment questionnaire information from community members

-View evaluation results, including well-being score and social net analysis
+View evaluation results, including well-being score and social net analysis [social network analysis results will be viewed together with community admin since many community members may not be assigned to this social worker]

 Query individual community member evaluation result.